Below is a list of our guests’ most frequently asked questions. If you don’t see the one you’re looking for, please feel

-We pick up by boat at all hotels, resorts and several condos to the south of the marina except for Secrets Aura / Sunscape Sabor.
+We pick up by boat at all hotels, resorts and several condos to the south of the marina.
 We generally leave the southern marina around 8:00 AM.
 This gets us down to the southern hotel zone around 8:15 AM to 8:20 AM.
 Contact us about getting picked up at a northern hotel/resort.
-If you stay at Secrets Aura or Sunscape Sabor, we will pick you up at the concrete pier to the north of the property.
-This pier is operated by Dive Palancar and they will charge $2 per person per day to use their pier.
+Certain resorts (Allegro, Secrets, Sabor, Iberostar) have instituted a pier access fee and bracelet system.
+You will need to purchase the pier access bracelets at the front desk of your resort for us to pick you up at their pier.
 Divers at the Residencias Reef Condos should contact security at the gatehouse for bracelets to use the Secrets wooden pier.

 Yes.
 However, we are not able to pick up at the cruise ship piers and you will need to take a cab to the marina.
 Due to differing arrival times of the cruise ships, we will need to adjust our departure time from the marina.
 As a result, cruise ship passengers need to contact us to coordinate the schedule as soon as possible to minimize the impact to our other divers.

 Yes, we will take 5% off of your total bill if you dive with us for four or more days.
 We also offer an additional 5% discount to returning divers.
 This is called a Loyalty Discount.
 Current rates can be found on our Services & Pricing page.
 We are still working on getting hotel package pricing.

 Yes, 32% nitrox is available for either first, second or both dives.

 No. Because of our consistent south to north currents, shore diving is problematic.
 It’s a long swim from shore to the reefs and then it’s a long walk back to your entry point due to the currents.
 It is very different than places like Bonaire or Curacao in that regard.